Littoral Banovina: History

+Banovina Palace in Split, built between 1936 and 1940.

 In 1939, the Littoral Banovina was merged with the Sava Banovina and parts of neighboring provinces to create the Banovina of Croatia.

 In 1941, the World War II Axis powers occupied the former area of the Littoral Banovina.
 Coastal areas from Split to Zadar were annexed by Fascist Italy with the remainder becoming a part of the Independent State of Croatia.
 Following World War II, the region was divided between Croatia and Bosnia and Herzegovina within a federal Communist Yugoslavia.